 1. Empty stomach

 Eating increased both oxygen consumption (VO2) and respiratory exchange ratio (RER) significantly, 12 hours after the cardio, VO2 was still higher for the group who had eaten, although RER was significantly lower in the FED test, indicating greater fat burn.

-The group that ate before the moderate cardio session continued to burn significantly more calories up to 24 hours after the exercise bout.
-The authors concluded that “when moderate endurance exercise is done to lose body fat, fasting before exercise does not enhance lipid utilization (fat use); rather, physical activity after a light meal is advisable.”5 Check out this article for more on pre-workout meal ideas.
+The group that ate before the cardio session continued to burn significantly more calories up to 24 hours after the exercise bout.
+The authors concluded that “when moderate endurance exercise is done to lose body fat, fasting before exercise does not enhance lipid utilization (fat loss); rather, physical activity after a light meal is advisable.”
+4 Check out this article for more on pre-workout meal ideas.

 High Intensity Cardio on an Empty Stomach Can Burn You Out